Omarzintan/bumblebee-ai/README.md

              # Initialize some important variables from the BaseFeature class in default.py
              # Such important variables include Bumblebee's speech function (which we call bs)
-             # i.e. short for bumble speech as well as Bumblebee's config variable which we use
+             # i.e. short for bumble speech, as well as Bumblebee's config variable which we use
              # to read values from the config.ini file.
 (Not relevant here)
              super().__init__()

         # We define our action function where all the action happens.
+        # This function has to be called action.
         def action(self, spoken_text):
             # use the respond function from the bs (bumble speech) class to let Bumblebee ask for your name.
             self.bs.respond("What is your name?")